-- Insufficient – sometimes another sample needs to be taken so that the laboratory can perform the tests again – this can be for a number of reasons and there is usually nothing wrong.
+- Insufficient – sometimes another sample needs to be taken, so that the laboratory can perform the tests again – this can be for a number of reasons and there is usually nothing wrong.

-- Abnormal – in very rare cases the tests show abnormal results which indicate the baby may have one of the nine disorders.
+- Abnormal – in very rare cases, the tests show abnormal results, which indicate that the baby may have one of the nine disorders.
 If this happens, the parents will be contacted by a specialist to arrange for a second test at a regional centre to confirm the result.
 If the second result shows that the baby does have the suspected disorder, advice will be given on the next steps, including treatment and management.
 Our Newborn Screening app is an interactive resource providing information and advice for new parents following an abnormal result.

 About 1 in 10,000 babies born in the UK has PKU or MCADD.
 The other conditions are rarer, occurring in 1 in 83,000 to 100,000 babies.
 Each year, approximately 176* babies in the UK receive a positive diagnosis via the Newborn Screening Programme.

-On visiting the Paediatrician, Specialist Nurse and Dietician our son had further tests and we were given more information on feeding and emergency regimes.
+On visiting the Paediatrician, Specialist Nurse and Dietitian, our son had further tests and we were given more information on feeding and emergency regimes.
 We were also told about open access to the children’s ward.